 The geographic situation of the state of Nayarit awards several contrasts and eco systems in its territory.
 It counts with 7 natural reserves that are a delight for the explorers that love nature.
 Remember when visiting Riviera Nayarit you can explore and discover its charms:

-• Isla Isabel, a coral reef refuge for fish, birds and mammals like sea lions.
+Isla Isabel San Blas, a coral reef refuge for fish, birds and mammals like sea lions.

-If your adventure is through the ocean, the world wide known Bahía de Banderas will give the opportunity between November through April to watch the Humpback Whales.
-At other seasons also Marine Turtles, Giant Manta rays and many more surprises are waiting for you in its waters.
+For more Nayarit adventures, come explore world renowned Bahía de Banderas where you’ll have the opportunity to watch the Humpback Whales (between November through April).
+During other seasons you can also explore Marine Turtles, Giant Manta Rays, and many more surprises that await for you in these warm Pacific waters.

-The official mascot of Riviera Nayarit, four protected species of sea turtle use the coast of Nayarit as a nesting site, including leatherback turtles, Olive Ridley turtles, hawksbill turtles, and green turtles.
+Turtles are the official mascot of Riviera Nayarit, Mexico.
+Four protected species of sea turtle use the coast of Nayarit as their nesting site, including leatherback turtles, Olive Ridley turtles, hawksbill turtles, and green turtles.
 The Olive Ridley nesting season begins in June and ends in November.
 Indigenous to Nayarit, the Olive Ridley is one of the smallest species of sea turtle and is named for the olive color of its heart-shaped shell.

-During the summer and fall months, travelers can visit Grupo Ecológico de la Costa Verde’s marine turtle nursery, located in the San Francisco area of Riviera Nayarit.
+During the summer and fall months, travelers can visit Grupo Ecológico de la Costa Verde’s marine turtle nursery, located in the area of San Francisco Nayarit.
 Turtle hatchlings are released just after sundown, and each Wednesday evening during the nesting season, the organization conducts an educational slideshow at the Costa Azul Hotel followed by the releasing of young hatchlings if available.
 More adventurous travelers may volunteer with the organization for a minimum commitment of two months to aid with hatching and releasing the endangered sea turtles.
-For more information, visit www.costazaul.com and www.project-tortuga.org.
+For more information, visit www.project-tortuga.org.

-Wildlife Connection, an eco tour group based in Marina Vallarta, offers an evening tour to turtle camps in Riviera Nayarit where visitors can participate in the release of baby turtles and complete their experience with an educational lecture about the fascinating world of sea turtles and their conservation.
+Wildlife Connection, an eco tour group based in Marina Vallarta, offers an evening tour to turtle camps in Riviera Nayarit where visitors can participate in the release of baby turtles.
+They can complete their experience with an educational lecture about the fascinating world of sea turtles and their conservation.
 For more information, visit: www.wildlifeconnection.com.

 During the months of January/February, a special event called The Festival of Migratory Birds is held to celebrate the abundance of wildlife and species of birds in Riviera Nayarit.
 During this Festival, special seminars on birds, bird watching and environmental conservation are offered.
-Special boat tours of La Tovara National Park are also offered throughout the Festival Visit https://avessanblas.uan.mx for more information.
+Special boat tours of La Tovara National Park are also offered throughout the Festival.

 Hundreds of Humpbacked whales visit Banderas Bay each year from November through April on their annual migration from Alaska to Hawaii.
 Vallarta Adventures’ Whale Watching Tours helps visitors get up close and personal with the humpback whales.
 The majestic giants raise their calves in the protected waters of the Banderas Bay and Pacific coastline of Riviera Nayarit, where they swim amongst friendly wild dolphins that inhabit the waters year-round.
 Vallarta Adventures offers a variety of whale watching tours appropriate for all ages and physical abilities, including packages that feature cruising and sailing amongst whales, and snorkeling and kayaking options.
 For more information, visit: www.vallarta-adventures.com.